Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WORDS.md

 - makes you see what life was like at the time of the play.
 - two feuding families
 - You'd expect it would sound really bizarre, but I found I soon got used to it.
-- there are loads of special effects
+- there are loads of special effects/ a plethora of educational and entertainment content
 - All show and no substance.
 - That was really innovative, from a stylistic point of view
 - You look **as though(as if)** you've been running a marathon ; It sounds as though it'll be very interesting.